asthavj/PeacePal/README.md

    - It loads intents from a JSON file containing patterns and responses for the chatbot.

 These are the primary technologies and libraries employed in the provided code for creating a chat application with a GUI, background music, and interaction with a natural language processing API.
+## Challenges we ran into
+- **Intents and Schema-Free Responses:** Our quest for a suitable JSON file posed a challenge, as we aimed for a chatbot capable of dynamic responses without imposing a specific user schema.
+- **Precision in Mental Health Dataset:** Acquiring an accurate mental health dataset became crucial for practical model training, presenting its own hurdles.
+- **Timeline Pressures and OpenAI Pivot:** The hackathon's tight timeline led us to opt for OpenAI initially.
+However, due to constraints with the premium version, we pivoted to Stack AI, a no-code generative AI platform, to expedite development.
+- **Frontend Integration Challenges:** Integrating the React frontend proved challenging, prompting a shift to Tkinter, Python's GUI library, for a seamless fusion of backend and frontend elements.
+- **Music Integration and Library Choosing:** Selecting the appropriate library for integrating music functionality added complexity, requiring careful consideration of factors such as compatibility, features, and ease of integration.

 ## Feedback
 We value your feedback!
 If you have suggestions, encounter issues, or want to share your experience, please reach out through our Discord community or open an issue on GitHub.